tzuhan2424/C-Learning-Diary/PrimeNumber/README.md

 what would scanf return
 1: If scanf successfully reads an integer from the input and stores it in number, it returns 1, indicating one item was successfully read and assigned.
 0: If scanf fails to read an integer (for example, if the user inputs non-numeric characters where an integer is expected), it returns 0, indicating that no items were successfully read and assigned.

+5/5 Condition and loop
+Task B: Condition
+Let's practice some if-else, switch
+Task B: prompt user to enter 1-12, and show the month at the same time, I am learning how to use Vim.

+Task B-2: use switch to rewrite this program.

+Ok, let's write loop
+while, do-while, for
+Task C: Number guessing Game